Matthew

 The passage

 v1.
-Kingdom parables (identified by the phrase "the kingdom of God/heaven is like") proclaim the immediacy ("at hand") of the new age when God gathers a people to himself, blessing and reigning over them for eternity.
-Kingdom parables present gospel truth in the form of a riddle.
-The parable before us uses the typical formula "the kingdom of heaven is like (may be compared to)", except that it takes the future tense - "will be like."
-Kingdom parables remind us that the day of the coming kingdom is close at hand.
+In chapters 24 and 25 Matthew draws together Jesus' teachings on his "coming and the end of the age."
+At this point Matthew records the parable of the ten bridesmaids.
+As a kingdom parable it reminds us that the day of the coming kingdom is close at hand.
 The parable describes a typical Jewish wedding.
 The bridegroom prepares at his parent's home and the bride at her parent's home.
 The bridegroom then processes to the bride's parent's home where the festivities begin.
 In the early evening the bride, groom and guests then process to the grooms home.
-On the way they are joined by the bridesmaids, although probably only for this parable.
-All members of the party provide their own lamps.
-In the parable the bride doesn't get a mention, but it is only a parable.
+On the way they are joined by the bridesmaids, although probably just for this story.
+All members of the party must provide their own lamps.

 v2-5.
 Some of the bridesmaids are foolish because they are unprepared for the groom's coming.
 As with all parables, it is tempting to turn this story into an allegory, assigning meaning to every element.
 Is the bridegroom Christ?
 Is the delay referring to Christ's delayed return?
 Is the oil good works, the Holy Spirit or the grace of God,....?
 We are best to look for the central idea and leave it at that.
 In the day of judgment, many will be caught out.

 v6-9.
 The shout rings out and the bridegroom comes.
-The bridesmaids light up, but five have run out of oil, or better, five have no oil, and so their lamps go out.
+The bridesmaids prepare to light up, but five have no oil.
 The preparedness of the five wise bridesmaids cannot help the ones who are unprepared.

 The good oil